Prevent peak load spikes using constraint attribute rules

 The Expression Builder window appears.

-The first expression you will create will be used to report the maximum Peak Load (kW) value for the selected service feature from the LoadHistory table.
+The first expression you'll create will be used to report the maximum Peak Load (kW) value for the selected service feature from the LoadHistory table.

 The title is the display name of a virtual field used in the pop-up to display expression results.